 Ticho House was one of the first houses in Jerusalem built outside the Old City Walls.
 It was built in the second half of the nineteenth century by an Arab dignitary.
 Among its first occupants was the family of the notorious antiquities forger, Shapira.
-(The house is described in the memoirs of his daughter Myriam Harry, La petite fille de Jerusalem.)
+(The house is described in the memoirs of his daughter Myriam Harry, La Petite Fille de Jerusalem).

-The impact of the Jerusalem landscape, with its barren hills, and strong light, was such that for a number of years Anna Ticho could not paint.
+The impact of the Jerusalem landscape, with its barren hills and strong light, was such that for a number of years Anna Ticho could not paint.
 She began drawing again while in Damascus, where her husband was stationed during World War I.

 The Tichos bought the house in 1924.
-They converted the lower storey into an eye clinic which served the population of Jerusalem - rich and poor alike - until Dr. Ticho's death in 1960.
+They converted the lower story into an eye clinic which served the population of Jerusalem - rich and poor alike - until Dr. Ticho's death in 1960.

 Anna served as his assistant and at the same time began going out into the landscape and drawing the hills, views and figures of Jerusalem.
 Although she used different media over the years, these remained the chief subjects of her work.

-As a token of her love for Jerusalem, Anna Ticho bequeathed the house, all of its collections, and its library to the people of the city, to serve as a public centre for art under the auspices of the Israel Museum.
+As a token of her love for Jerusalem, Anna Ticho bequeathed the house, all of its collections, and its library to the people of the city, to serve as a public center for art under the auspices of the Israel Museum.

-Curator of Ticho House
+Ticho House Curator